 with

 This box shall be placed as early as possible in the file (e.g. after any obligatory signature, but before any significant variable-size boxes such as a MovieBox, MediaDataBox, or FreeSpaceBox).
-It identifies which specification is the ‘best use’ of the file, and a minor version of that specification; and also a set of other specifications to which the file complies.
+It identifies which specification is the ‘best use’ of the file (the major_brand), and a minor version of that specification; and also a set of other specifications to which the file complies (the compatible_brands); the major_brand should be repeated in the compatible_brands list.
 Readers implementing this format should attempt to read files that are marked as compatible with any of the specifications that the reader implements.
 Any incompatible change in a specification should therefore register a new ‘brand’ identifier to identify files conformant to the new specification.

 In 6.3.4 change the row in Table 1 for stsd to read